Alexknob/Python/Coding Club/Matplotlib/Notes.md

       * tabular data similar to a spreadsheet
       * columns storing a single data-type
       * indexed by row or column names
+      * can be created from a dictionary
+      * pd.DataFrame()
+      * column names are ordered alphabetically by default
   * Dictionaries
       * core data structure containing Key:value pairs
       * can contain multiple items seperated with a ,